Invincible-One/news_unsupervised/README.md

 # 🌟 Unsupervised News Representation Learning with Contrastive Learning 🌟

-Welcome to my **Natural Language Processing (NLP)** project!
-This repository focuses on learning news data **unsupervisedly**, with the goal of clustering news articles in a **semantic** way.
+This repository focuses on learning news data **unsupervisedly**, with the goal of clustering news articles in a semantic way.
 We aim to produce meaningful representations where similar news items are grouped together.

 ## 🔍 Project Overview